-The American Crocodile (Cocodrylus Acutus) is the most widely distributed crocodile of the new world.
+The American Crocodile (Crocodylus Acutus) is the most widely distributed crocodile of the new world.
 Their habitat consists mainly of coastal habitats of salt and brackish water such as rivers, lagoons and swamps.

-Although the American Crocodile rivals the salt water crocodile (Cocodrylus Porous) and the Nile Crocodile (Cocodrylus Niloticus) in size, it is not as aggressive and does not include human beings as part of their diet as the other two species do.
+Although the American Crocodile rivals the salt water crocodile (Crocodylus Porous) and the Nile Crocodile (Crocodylus Niloticus) in size, it is not as aggressive and does not include human beings as part of their diet as the other two species do.

 Crocodiles are ancestral animals; whose origin goes back more than 200 million years.
 They have witnessed the rise and extinction of the dinosaurs as well as the evolution of birds and mammals.
 Throughout their evolutionary history they have adapted to their environment to become one of the most efficient apex predators that exist.